2022-Summer-Cohort/virtual-pet-abdulkwm/index.md

 Also, remember that more features `!=` better.
 Pick a focus for your pet.
 Maybe go with a theme.

 Your user interface should live in the `main` method of the `VirtualPetApp` class.
-Your `VirtualPet` class should not be writing messages to the console or reading user input.
+Your `virtual_pet.VirtualPet` class should not be writing messages to the console or reading user input.
 These are responsibilities of the `VirtualPetApp` class.

 An example user interface is below (yours doesn't need to match this!):